1. Home

 9/10

 If you’re looking for a serious driving tool then the Porsche 718 Cayman is impossible to overlook.
-Okay, so it’s not a cheap car, but the fact that it’s better to drive than models costing twice as much (and more) means it really does offer excellent value if you want a serious driving machine.
+Okay, so it’s not a cheap car, but the fact that it’s better to drive than several models costing twice as much (and more) means it really does offer excellent value if you want a serious driving machine.

 Like an F1 car, the Cayman is mid-engined, which gives it superb balance in corners.
 It’ll grip hard as you go into bends and has excellent traction when you power out of them.
-Meanwhile, the suspension delivers the perfect balance of everyday comfort and sports car agility.
+Meanwhile, the suspension delivers a near-perfect balance of everyday comfort and sports car agility.
 To get the full Porsche experience, you’ll want to choose either the GTS or GT4 versions, which have a magical flat-six engine note that the punchy four-cylinder models can’t match.

 Whichever version you go for, the Porsche feels beautifully built inside and is surprisingly practical, boasting both a front- and a rear boot.